The TASEP speed process: Multiple speeds

 \section{Multiple speeds}

 In this section we will prove some results about the joint distribution of more than two speeds.
-In principle, any finite dimensional marginal of the distribution can be derived from \thmref{stationary} along the same lines as used above for the joint distribution of $U_0,U_1$.
+In principle, any finite-dimensional marginal of the distribution can be derived from Theorem~\ref{T:stationary} along the\vadjust{\goodbreak} same lines as used above for the joint distribution of $U_0,U_1$.
 This gives the joint distribution in terms of the stationary measure of the multiple queue system.
-Some aspects of the joint distribution have particularly nice formulae and we proceed to present some of these. \begin{enumerate} \item The next subsection determines the probability that out of the first $n$ particle a given one is the fastest. \item The following result shows that the speed of a fast particle is independent from those of adjacent particles it overtakes.
-More precisely: if $c\in[-1,1]$ then conditioned on the event that $U_0 > c $ and $U_1, \dots, U_n < c$, the random vector $(U_1,\dots,U_n)$ and $U_0$ are independent. \item Next, we show that on the event $\{U_0<U_1<\dots<U_n\}$ there is a pairwise repulsion between the particles: the density function is given by $n!$ times a Vandermonde determinant. \item Finally, we give the full description of the joint distribution of $(U_0,U_1,U_2)$.
-Their distribution is absolutely continuous with respect to the Lebesgue measure on each of the 13 subsets of $[-1,1]^3$ corresponding to a given order of these speeds (these include the cases where two or three speeds might be equal).
-In \thmref{3speeds} we determine the densities on all of these subsets. \end{enumerate}
+Some aspects of the joint distribution have particularly nice formulae, and we proceed to present some of these: \begin{longlist}[(2)] \item[(1)] The next subsection determines the probability that out of the first $n$ particles a given one is the fastest. \item[(2)] The following result shows that the speed of a fast particle is independent from those of adjacent particles it overtakes.
+More precisely, if $c\in[-1,1]$, then conditioned on the event that $U_0 > c $ and $U_1, \ldots, U_n < c$, the random vector $(U_1,\ldots,U_n)$ and $U_0$ are independent. \item[(3)] Next, we show that on the event $\{U_0<U_1<\cdots<U_n\}$ there is a pairwise repulsion between the particles: the density function is given by $n!$ times a Vandermonde determinant. \item[(4)] Finally, we give the full description of the joint distribution of $(U_0, U_1,U_2)$.
+Their distribution is absolutely continuous with respect to the Lebes\-gue measure on each of the 13 subsets of $[-1,1]^3$ corresponding to a given order of these speeds (these include the cases where two or three speeds might be equal).
+In Theorem~\ref{T:3speeds} we determine the densities on all of these subsets. \end{longlist}